RaspiColas/Inky-Forecast/README.md

 Where:

-- `city` : name of the city where forcast shall be displayed (default is either local weather, as determined by IP, or `CITY_DEFAULT`)
+- `city` : name of the city where forcast shall be displayed (default is either local weather, as determined by IP, or by config file`)
 - `country` : code of the country (default is `COUNTRY_DEFAULT`)
 - `info_display` : display IP info before the weather info
 - `tide_display` : display tide and forecast info instead of current weather and forecat info
 - `rotate` : rotate 180° the display
 - `tidename`: Name to be used when fetching tide info (if different from city)
 - `weathername`: Name to be used when fetching weather info (if different from city)